GoogleCloudPlatform/dotnet-docs-samples/cloudtasks/README.md

     export GOOGLE_PROJECT_ID=my-project-id

 Then the queue ID, as specified at queue creation time.
-Queue IDs already created can be listed with `gcloud beta tasks queues list`.
+Queue IDs already created can be listed with `gcloud tasks queues list`.

     export GCP_QUEUE=<QUEUE_NAME>

-And finally the location ID, which can be discovered with `gcloud beta tasks queues describe $GCP_QUEUE`, with the location embedded in the "name" value (for instance, if the name is "projects/my-project/locations/us-central1/queues/my-queue", then the location is "us-central1").
+And finally the location ID, which can be discovered with `gcloud tasks queues describe $GCP_QUEUE`, with the location embedded in the "name" value (for instance, if the name is "projects/my-project/locations/us-central1/queues/my-queue", then the location is "us-central1").